-Full Year: 5 credits

-Prerequisite: Fashion Clothing Offered in Grades: 10, 11, 12
+Full Year: 5 credits Prerequisite: Fashion Clothing Offered in Grades: 10, 11, 12

 This year-long course is designed for students with a love for fashion, as well as, those who are interested in enhancing their skills and college admission portfolios for a career in the fashion industry.
 Through skill-building exercises, creative experimentation and research-based projects in fashion drawing and garment construction, students develop a personal vision and explore the role of fashion in society.
 Fashion careers, the history of fashion, as well as fashion terms, garment styles, and popular apparel fabrics are explored.
 You will create Trend boards, use Adobe Photoshop for designers, and even learn about costume design.
 Students explore 3D technology in the world of fashion and use our 3D printers in several projects.
 Students take the NOCTI exam in Apparel and Textiles.
+Students may earn 3 credits through our partnership with Berkeley College Program by successfully completing this course with a C or better.
+Tuition fees apply for the Berkeley College Program.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.